Anju will return to India on August 20; No plan to marry her: Pak man | Law-Order

 Nasrulla and Anju became friends on Facebook in 2019.

-''Anju is on a visit to Pakistan and we have no plan to marry,'' Narulla told PTI over the phone from village Kulsho in the district, some 300 km from Peshawar.
+''Anju is on a visit to Pakistan and we have no plan to marry,'' Nasrulla told PTI over the phone from village Kulsho in the district, some 300 km from Peshawar.

 ''She will go back to her country on August 20 after her visa expires.
 Anju is living in a separate room of his home with the other female members of my family,'' he said.